LOADING ...

 And it was on to the Colonels

-Quite possibly the worst bluegrass song written
+Quite the worst bluegrass song ever written

-We were a four piece band
+We were a little four piece

 We played and parties and out on the porch and beer joints